srg-ics-uplb/blog/content/articles/jach/jach_008.rst

 :modified: 2025-07-24
 :category: Research Proposal
 :author: Joseph Anthony C. Hermocilla
-:summary: A series of posts to help students come up with a research proposal for their CMSC 190/200/300 or for publication in conferences and journals.
+:summary: The first part of a series of posts to help students come up with a research proposal for their CMSC 190/200/300 or for publication in conferences and journals.
 I used AI tools to create these posts, Grok in particular.
 Although this is tailored for systems research, the ideas apply to other fields also.

 .. image:: ./images/jach/008_gaps.png
       :width: 50%
       :align: center

-A series of posts to help students come up with a research proposal for their CMSC 190/200/300 or for publication in conferences and journals.
+The first part of a series of posts to help students come up with a research proposal for their CMSC 190/200/300 or for publication in conferences and journals.
 I used AI tools to create these posts, Grok in particular.
 Although this is tailored for systems research, the ideas apply to other fields also.

 A research endeavor usually starts by identifying research gaps.
 A research gap is 'something' (question, concept, approach) within a research area that has not been answered or addressed yet and thus have limited discussion in the